Best Climbing Ropes: The Top 6 of 2017

 Best Gym Climbing Rope: Sterling 10.1mm Slim Gym

-Last but not least, we wanted to include the top option for those of you who need a climbing rope for the great indoors.
+Last but not least, we wanted to include the top option for those of you who need a climbing rope to use at your local climbing gym.
 The Sterling Slim Gym is a cheap, thick, no-fluff rope that is ideal for indoor sport climbing.

 Despite the name, the Slim Gym is 10.1mm in diameter — the same as our pick for best workhorse climbing rope, the Sterling Marathon Pro.